irssi/irssi.github.io/documentation/settings/index.markdown

 sidebar: sb_sidebar_settings.html
 licence: "[Creative Commons Attribution-ShareAlike 2.5 License](http://creativecommons.org/licenses/by-sa/2.5/)"
 ---
 Irssi settings notes.
+Updated for 0.8.19.

 This is not an attempt to document Irssi completely.
 It should be used along with the documents at [Documentation](/documentation) for more complete understanding of how irssi works.
 For example, the startup HOWTO and tips/tricks show sample uses for these settings, including some very useful stuff.

 See the [appendix](#a_credits) for credits and license information of this document.